Funes

 end

-By distilling the mechanics of event sourcing into just three core concepts — Events, Streams, and Projections — Funes handles the underlying complexity of persistence and state reconstruction for you.
-It feels like the Rails you already know, giving you the power of a permanent source of truth with the same ease of use as a standard ActiveRecord model.
+By distilling the mechanics of event sourcing into just three core concepts — Events, Event Streams, and Projections — Funes handles the underlying complexity of persistence and state reconstruction for you.

 Unlike traditional event sourcing frameworks that require a total shift in how you build, Funes is designed for progressive adoption.
 It coexists seamlessly with your existing ActiveRecord models and standard controllers.
 You can use Funes for a single mission-critical feature while keeping the rest of your app in plain Rails.